Skip to main content

 • STRUCTURE AND ORGANISATION

-In the first year of the Master's degree, most of the courses are shared with the business major except for a few specific competences (civil enforcement proceedings, restructuring and collective redundancies, criminal business law).
+In the first year of the Master's degree, most of the courses are shared with the Business Law major.

-In the second year of the Master's degree, the emphasis is on the study of the professional law of administrators and judicial representatives and offers practical situations on complex cases.
+In the second year of the Master's programme, the emphasis is on the study of the professional law of court-appointed administrators and representatives, with practical application to complex cases.

 • SCHOOL REGISTRATION